solana-foundation/solana-improvement-documents/proposals/0050-increase-prioritization-fee.md

 ## Alternatives Considered

-1. to change `compute_unit_price` unit from microlamports to lamport.
-This approach will require a new version of compute_budget instruction that uses `lamport` as unit, to coexist with existing instruction, later to be deprecated when users migrate to new instruction.
+1. to change `compute_unit_price` unit from microlamports to milli-lamport.
+This approach will require a new version of compute_budget instruction that uses `milli-lamport` as unit, to coexist with existing instruction, later to be deprecated when users migrate to new instruction.
+It requires significantly more work on rolling out the change.

+Current approach avoid changing API, nor introducing an additional terminology.

 ## Detailed Design